Governor Wolf expands ‘Stay at Home’ Order to nine more counties

 - Any travel related to the provision of or access to the above-mentioned individual activities or life-sustaining business activities

-- Travel to care for elderly, minors, dependents, persons with disabilities, or other vulnerable persons
+- Travel to care for the elderly, minors, dependents, persons with disabilities, or other vulnerable persons

 - Travel to or from educational institutions for purposes of receiving materials for distance learning, for receiving meals, and any other related services